Chinwike1/chat-with-transcripts/README.md

 ### 2. Run the Workflow (Data Processing)

 First, process your transcript data to create the vector embeddings.
-Go to the Mastra Workflow UI and use any of these prepared transcripts from the Mastra Workshops playlist:

-The project includes three sample transcripts in the `transcripts/` directory.
+Go to the Mastra Workflow UI and use any of the three sample transcripts in the `transcripts/` directory.
 They are also hosted here:

 - [**Production Ready RAG Workshop**](https://gist.githubusercontent.com/Chinwike1/a745c2bcecd053915b8f8f0f38c8c63d/raw/c30ea27ef03c807969cf7fd2594364902359dc64/production_ready_rag_workshop_transcript.json)
 - [**Evals with Mastra Workshop**](https://gist.githubusercontent.com/Chinwike1/558e517bf7bde5015926657c033790a8/raw/6970c2d48cd181c9b3dd760779a33c814fad8f8c/evals_with_mastra_workshop_transcript.json)